dinorows/TCO490/docker-wordpress-mysql/README.md

 'My5q1P@s5w0rd!'},'adminUsername': {'value': 'dino'},'adminPassword': {'value':'passw0rd12345!'},
 'dnsNameForPublicIP': {'value': 'dinopublicip617'}}"

+Note that it's azuredeployi.json that you're deploying, not azuredeploy.json nor all the other failed attempts.
+Why did I keep them here?
+For everyone to bear witness to the pain I went through for y'all to enable deployment with a Network Security Group from another resource group outside of my control.

 Note that the azure deploy template contains a custom script extension version 2 for Linux machines that installs docker and docker-compose, as well as references a custom docker-compose .yml script to install and hook up a wordpress and a mysql container!
 See here: